kabanero-io/kabanero-website/CONTRIBUTING.md

 Please ensure you follow the coding standards used throughout the existing code base.
 Some basic rules include:

 - All files must have an Apache 2.0 Copyright notice in the header.
+For example, see the top of [src/main/content/_layouts/default.html](https://github.com/kabanero-io/kabanero-website/blob/master/src/main/content/_layouts/default.html).
 - All PRs must have a passing build.
 - For images, ids, and classes use hypens for spacing (ex. `this-is-a-class`)